pzemtsov/pzemtsov.github.io/_posts/2017-03-22-statistical-variables-in-java.md

 There is no synchronisation anywhere, so the class is still not suitable for simultaneous multi-threaded update.
 In a multi-client environment it can only be used as a thread-local view of a compound counter.
 It does, however, improve over the `TrivialCounter` and `VolatileCounter`: it completely eliminates the second effect
 (missing the reset of the counter).
 At some point after the swap (and rather quickly, due to the `volatile` reference), the counter will start updating the new value.
-This means that our results can't be totally out any more.
+This means that our results can't be totally out anymore.

 Does it mean that this is a completely correct solution?
 We know it can't be.
 No multi-threaded **Java** program can be completely correct without using some synchronisation primitives (although, as we'll see later, some degree of cheating may help incorrect program produce sufficiently correct results).